2010 Deganga riots

-The 2010 Deganga riots occurred at Deganga, North 24 Parganas in West Bengal, India on 6 September 2010 between local Muslim and Hindu community over a disputed land.
+The 2010 Deganga riots occurred at Deganga, North 24 Parganas in West Bengal, India on 6 September 2010 by local Muslim against Hindu community over a disputed land.
 The violence began late in the evening of that Monday and continued throughout the night and for several subsequent days.
 The district police, Rapid Action Force, paramilitary were all unable to quell the problems and the Indian Army was eventually deployed.
 The army staged a series of flag marches on the Taki Road but the violence continued in the interior villages lying off that road until Thursday, despite the army presence and the promulgation of prohibitory orders under section 144 of the Criminal Procedure Code.
 Military Commanders on approval by the state Government imposed AFSPA.

 Background

-Deganga is a Community Development Block (CDB) in North 24 Parganas district, India.
-According to The Pioneer newspaper at the time of the riots, over 69 per cent of the CDB population were Muslim.
-It forms a part of the Basirhat parliamentary constituency that for over 30 years up until the Indian general elections of 2009 had been held by the Communist Party of India (Marxist) (CPI(M)).
-In those elections, the seat was won by Haji Nurul Islam of the Trinamul Congress.
+Deganga is a Community Development Block (CDB) in North 24 Parganas district, India with a Muslim-majority population that is part of the Basirhat parliamentary constituency.
+While the Communist Party of India (Marxist) (CPI(M)) historically represented the constituency, the seat was won by Haji Nurul Islam of the Trinamul Congress in the Indian general elections of 2009.

 The CDB had remained calm during what journalist Partha Dasgupta described as "the two most trying times in recent history", being the Babri Masjid incident of 1992 and the Gujarat riots of 2002 in this situation CPI(M) did the best work to control the violence.